-Great Smoky Mountains National Park uses Nature's Notebook to track the phenology of 54 species of plants and animals across an elevational gradient, building on a long-term data set that extends back to the1980s.
+Great Smoky Mountains National Park uses Nature's Notebook to track the phenology of 54 species of plants and animals across an elevational gradient, building on a long-term data set that extends back to the 1980s.
 Park staff, visitors, and students all participate in the study.
-Preliminary analyses of deciduous trees suggest that leaf-out is earlier with warmer winters and springs, while increased precipitation may delay leaf-out.
+Preliminary analyses of deciduous trees indicate that leaf-out is earlier with warmer winters and springs, while increased precipitation may delay leaf-out.
 Seven national parks in California are working together with the USA-NPN to assess phenology of plant species across latitudinal, elevational, and rainfall gradients.
-The study helps to understand complex responses to drier and warmer conditions, including assessments of which species might be most vulnerable.2
+The study helps to understand complex responses to drier and warmer conditions, including assessments of which species might be most vulnerable to a changing climate.

-Acadia National Park is working with the USA-NPN and other partners to test how best to use phenology data to identify vulnerable species, identify potential mismatches between species, and inform plant restoration projects.
+Acadia National Park is working with the USA-NPN and other partners to test how best to use phenology data to identify vulnerable species, find potential temporal mismatches between species, and inform plant restoration projects..